i18next/i18next-gitbook/getting-started.md

 ## Install

-i18next can be added to your project using npm and bower:
+i18next can be added to your project using npm or bower:

 ```bash
 # npm